umbraco/UmbracoDocs/umbraco-cloud/set-up/project-settings/umbraco-cicd/UmbracoCloudApi.md

 #### A note about .gitignore

 Umbraco Cloud environments are using git internally.
 This means you should be careful about the `.gitignore` file you add to the package.
-If you have “git ignored” build js assets locally, you need to handle this so that this is not being ignored in the cloud repository.
+If you have “git ignored” build java script assets locally, you need to handle this so that this is not being ignored in the cloud repository.

 **Note:** If the `.gitignore` file within the ZIP package does not exclude bin/ and obj/ directories, these will also be committed to the Umbraco Cloud repository.